xmonader/letsbuildacompiler-pretty/src/tutor14_types.md

 After  all   the   buildup,   the   final   results   are  almost anticlimactic.
 Once  again,  you can see that the logic is quite simple.
-All the two routines do is to pop the  top-of-stack into D7, force the two operands to be the same size, and then generate the code.
+All the two routines do is to pop the  top-of-stack into `D7`, force the two operands to be the same size, and then generate the code.

-Note  the  new  code generator routines GenAdd and GenSub.
-These are vestigial forms of the ORIGINAL PopAdd and PopSub.
+Note  the  new  code generator routines `GenAdd` and `GenSub`.
+These are vestigial forms of the ORIGINAL `PopAdd` and `PopSub`.
 That is, they  are pure code generators, producing a  register-to-register add or subtract: